hankkyy/hermes-desktop/lat.md/sidebar-navigation.md

 "Show more" (and the Cmd/Ctrl+K menu action) open an 80%×80% modal that reuses the existing Sessions screen rather than a separate route.

 The modal in [[src/renderer/src/screens/Layout/Layout.tsx#Layout]] renders [[src/renderer/src/screens/Sessions/Sessions.tsx]] inside a `.sessions-modal` over the shared `.models-modal-overlay` backdrop.
 Resuming a session or starting a new chat from the modal closes it; Esc and a backdrop click also close it.
 Because the Sessions screen owns its own fetching gated on `visible`, it loads only while the modal is open.

+## Provisional fresh sessions

+Fresh chat session ids are provisional until a turn produces output or completes successfully, so provider errors do not create visible recent-session rows.

+The main-process transports still send a generated `X-Hermes-Session-Id` on fresh requests to avoid gateway fingerprint collisions, but [[src/main/hermes.ts#sendMessageViaApi]] and the runs transport announce that id to the renderer only after visible output, tool/reasoning activity, or successful completion.
+Resumed sessions are announced immediately because the renderer already knows they are existing conversations.
+This keeps [[src/renderer/src/screens/Chat/hooks/useChatIPC.ts#useChatIPC]] from binding a failed first turn to a new sidebar entry.